YoonCode/YoonCode/README.md

 #### Hi there 👋, I'm a Front-end Developer Sangjin from 🇰🇷Korea

 - &nbsp; I've been working as a PM and a Front-end developer for 3+ years.
-I'm interested in what makes users' habits and how to change users' behaviors.
-I like to make better UI and better features based on a UX perspective as well.</br>
+I'm interested in what makes users' habits and how to change them.
+I like to make better UI and features based on a UX perspective as well.</br>
-- &nbsp; I am also a writer and content creator with two books of publishing experience.
-In addition to studying IT, I like to learn history, culture, psychology, and continue developing my own knowledge and skills.</br>
+- &nbsp; I am also a writer and content creator with two books published.
+Besides studying IT, I like to learn history, culture, psychology, and continue developing my own knowledge and skills.</br>
 ---

 #### Programming Languages